sozraheem/thesis_2025/ERP_analysis_code/assignment_7/A7_experiment_log.md

 **Notes:**
 - See (13/04/2025 Note 1), [train_test_split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) and [TimeSeriesSplit](https://scikit-learn.org/stable/modules/cross_validation.html#time-series-split) for more info.
 - My understanding is that TimeSeriesSplit is the same as a rolling k-fold cross-validation.
 "Unlike cross-validation methods, successive training sets are supersets of those that come before them." [[TimeSeriesSplit documentation]](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.TimeSeriesSplit.html#sklearn.model_selection.TimeSeriesSplit)
 - The final fold of TimeSeriesSplit is exactly the same as the result of train_test_split.
-All previous folds have a worse performance...
+All previous folds have a worse performance, except from fold 4...
 Maybe it is actually not better to replace train_test_split by TimeSeriesSplit?
+- I have decided to stick with the train_test_split

 ---